 to Carrow Road in mid-January and was offered an olive branch

 went on to make 21 appearances including playing in the 2-0

 Bassong made 35 appearances for City in 2015/16, scoring twice, as the Canaries were relegated from the Premier League.

 On 2nd May 2017, Norwich City announced that they would not be renewing the contracts of seven senior players in the summer including Bassong.
+He had made just 13 appearances during 2016/17 bringing his career total for Norwich to 135.
 He was linked on 21st May 2017 with a move to Turkish side Bursapor according to Turkish daily sport newspaper Fanatik.